 History of This Project

-parser generator started as a personal journey to master LL(k)
+The development of the parol parser generator started as a personal journey to master LL(k)

 parsing with deterministic finite automata.